sowcow/blog/content/posts/hugo.md

 I think it's peak 3D experience -- it's high quality and balanced despite certain sadness aspect.
 Conceptually it's a gift of perspective at the cinema medium.

+After Hugo and A Trip to the Moon I cheked some books and got some cinema-related impossible dreams.
+It's proof of magic there.